It's hard to believe it's already 2019! This year, there's an important solar update every homeowner needs to be aware of.

 To claim your project tax credit when filing taxes, complete IRS Form 5695 - Residential Energy Credits.

 For an in-depth explanation of filing the credit, follow our full step-by-step guide here.
+Also, check this video that walks you through the process for claiming the federal tax credit.

 Final Tips to Homeowners Considering Solar